VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

   -remoteRead.headers string
      Optional HTTP headers to send with each request to the corresponding -remoteRead.url.
 For example, -remoteRead.headers='My-Auth:foobar' would send 'My-Auth: foobar' HTTP header with every request to the corresponding -remoteRead.url.
 Multiple headers must be delimited by '^^': -remoteRead.headers='header1:value1^^header2:value2'
   -remoteRead.ignoreRestoreErrors
-     Whether to ignore errors from remote storage when restoring alerts state on startup. (default true) -remoteRead.lookback duration
+     Whether to ignore errors from remote storage when restoring alerts state on startup.
+DEPRECATED - this flag has no effect and will be removed in the next releases. (default true)
+  -remoteRead.lookback duration
      Lookback defines how far to look into past for alerts timeseries.
 For example, if lookback=1h then range from now() to now()-1h will be scanned. (default 1h0m0s)
   -remoteRead.oauth2.clientID string